 Applicants must provide either:

-- evidence of written advice or plans previously delivered to a client primary producer which relates to nutrient management/planning, sediment/erosion management, or land condition improvement within agricultural systems, or
+- evidence of written advice or plans previously delivered to a client primary producer which relates to nutrient management/planning, sediment/erosion management, or land condition improvement within agricultural systems.
+Note: If the appropriate information is not provided, you will either be asked to provide further information, or your application will be rejected.

 - evidence of current accreditation as a Fertcare Accredited Adviser (i.e. a certificate of accreditation).